H376: Various On-Site Wastewater & Well Provisions. Latest Version

 § 130A‑337.
 Inspection; operation permit required.

-(a) No system of wastewater collection, treatment and disposal shall be covered or placed into use by any person until an inspection by the local health department has determined that the system has been installed or repaired in accordance with any conditions of the Improvement Permit, the rules, and this Article.
+(a) No system of wastewater collection, treatment and disposal shall be covered or placed into use by any person until an inspection by the local health department has determined that the system has been installed or repaired in accordance with any conditions of the Improvement Permit, the Construction Authorization, the rules, and this Article.

 (a1) Notwithstanding subsection (a) of this section, an applicant may contract with an Authorized On‑Site Wastewater Evaluator certified pursuant to Article 5 of Chapter 90A of the General Statutes or an engineer licensed pursuant to Chapter 89C of the General Statutes to conduct any required verifications or inspections.
 The evaluator or engineer shall provide the applicant with written verification that all conditions of the Improvement Permit and Construction Authorization have been met, including an as‑built drawing meeting the standards and scale of the local health department issuing the Construction Authorization as certified by the evaluator. evaluator or engineer.
 The applicant may cover the system and place it into operation upon receipt of the evaluator's written verification and shall submit the verification to the local health department within two business days of receipt of the verification.
 The Department, the Department's authorized agents, and the local health department shall be discharged and released from any liabilities, duties, and responsibilities imposed by statute or common law from any claim arising out of or attributed to the on‑site wastewater system installation.